-Baseline Building Autosize.
-The cooling capacity shall be oversized by 15%.
-Refer to Section 2.7.2 for baseline equipment sizing procedure.
+Autosize.
+The cooling capacity shall be sized proportionally to the capacities in the proposed design based on sizing runs-i.e., the ratio between the capacities used in the annual simulations and the capacities determined by the sizing runs shall be the same for both the proposed design and baseline building design.
 If the number of UMLH exceeds 300, increase the cooling capacity according to the procedures in Chapter 2, Section 2.5.